illegitimis/Tutorial/csDelegates.md

 but structurally identical delegate types don’t necessarily have the same semantics.

 ## anonymous function
-as an alternative name for an inline method with a non-void return type an anonymous method is an inline method defined with the `delegate` keyboard
+As an alternative, use an inline method with a non-void return type.
+An anonymous method is an inline method defined with the `delegate` keyword.
 ```cs
     public static int GetIndexOfFirstNonEmptyBin(int[] bins) {
         return Array.FindIndex( bins, delegate (int value) { return value > 0; } ); }